 You’ll still need to work with a surrogacy attorney to handle the legal processes, but if you’re completing an independent surrogacy, you would need to find a Delaware surrogate for hire by using personal connections or advertising.
 You’ll need to vet this surrogate yourself and also arrange the necessary medical and legal processes.

 When you start looking for a surrogate mother in Delaware or in any state, there are three different ways you can begin.
-Depending on which option you choose, the process of how to find a surrogate in Delaware (or any state) will vary slightly, so everyone’s surrogacy process will look a little different.
+Depending on which option you choose, the process of finding a surrogate in Delaware (or any state) will vary slightly, so everyone’s surrogacy process will look a little different.
 Those three options are:

 Partner with someone you know:

 You may have chosen surrogacy as your path to parenthood because you already know someone who has committed to carrying your baby.
 In this situation, you’d need to call a surrogacy professional to ensure you’re all eligible and to handle the legal steps that are required by law in Delaware before you begin any medical processes.
 Even if you already know and trust the person you’d like to partner with, it’s necessary that everyone remain legally protected.

 You’ll need to meet the requirements of the state of Delaware and also those of the agency or matching program you work with.
 Then, you’ll be able to view profiles of pre-screened and waiting surrogates with the agency you could match with.
 You can also view available surrogate situations of surrogates you could immediately match with once you’ve met the screening requirements for intended parents.

 Looking for a surrogate mother in DE without an agency: